gcallah/work/chaps/weber.md

 Braudel concludes his discussion of Weber by writing, "I believe Max Weber's error stems essentially from his exaggeration of capitalism's role as promoter of the modern world" (67).
-It is hard to know what to make of this, for, after all, Weber did not write a book called *The Protestant Ethic and the Spirit of the Modern World*: he was exploring the origin of capitalism, so naturally, his focus was on... capitalism.
+It is hard to know what to make of this, for, after all, Weber did not write a book called *The Protestant Ethic and the Spirit of the Modern World*: he was exploring the origin of modern capitalism, so naturally, his focus was on... capitalism.
 And this last claim does not even dovetail well with Braudel's earlier one, which is that Weber simply got capitalism's origin story *wrong*: here it seems he just placed too much emphasis on it!